richard-siu/12twenty/README.md

 # ODS to 12Twenty - Python Version

 ## Overview
-This program uses python, the HTTP requests library, "requests", and the data analysis/manipulation library, "pandas".
+This program uses python, the HTTP requests library, "requests", and the data analysis/manipulation library, "pandas" to perform an "upsert" from ODS to 12Twenty's API.
 It is currently in the form of a Jupyter Notebook.
 The notebook approach is very handy in development since you can run "cells" one at a time and check the data as you go.
 In production, this code would run as a simple python script.
 Currently, it uses a static version of the ODS data, imported to our DEV SQL Server via SSIS.
 However, there is no reason that the python script couldn't just query ODS directly, eliminating the need for SSIS.

 ## Instructions
 To view notebook with annotations/sample data on Github, open [app.ipynb](./app.ipynb)